stevinus1/sw360rest_tools/README.md

 GET:

-get_all: Takes a name fragment and type as strings, and returns a list of dictionaries containing data about all objects of that type that contain that name fragment.
+get_all: Takes a name fragment and type as strings, and returns a list of dictionaries containing short summary data about all objects of that type that contain that name fragment.
 Users can be retrieved using their emails.

-get_id: Takes a name and a type as strings, and returns the string Id of that object (for releases, the script will also request version).
+get_object: Takes a name/fullName/email and type as strings, and returns a dictionary for the corresponding object containing all available data (for releases, the script will also request version).
 Users can be retrieved using their emails.

+get_id: Takes a name/fullName/email and a type as strings, and returns the string Id of that object (for releases, the script will also request version).
+Users can be retrieved using their emails.

-get_field: Takes a name, field and a type as strings), and returns the specified field of that object (for releases, the script will also request version).
+get_field: Takes a name/fullName/email, a field and a type as strings), and returns the specified field of that object (for releases, the script will also request version).
 The return type will be the type of that field.
-Users can be retrieved using their emails.